Chunli-Dai/RiverHeightsNDWI/readme.txt

-Here are the codes and data files for generating figures in the paper by Dai et al. (Estimating river surface elevation from ArcticDEM, GRL, 2018).
+This is the update for the work in the paper by Dai et al. (Estimating river surface elevation from ArcticDEM, GRL, 2018).
+Here the main change is that we use mainly multispectral images rather than panchromatic images.
+The NDWI thresholding method is used for water classification.

 Things to do manually:
 1\ In .bashrc, add line export PATH=$PATH:setsmdir